ucsd-cse29/fa24/src/week3/index.md

 4. **[I]** Run `mkdir .ssh` in the terminal
 5. **[I]**/**[Y]** Log out of your remote account by pressing `Ctrl-D` or typing `exit`.
 6. **[Y]** Now, we want to copy the public SSH key you created on your local machine onto your remote account;
-specifically inside the `.ssh` directory you just created, in a file called `authorized_keys`.
+specifically inside the `.ssh` directory you just created, into a file called `authorized_keys`.
-Scroll up a bit to where you were creating the SSH key, find the line where it
+Scroll up in your terminal to where you were creating the SSH key, find the line where it
 says: `Your public key has been saved in: <path to your public SSH key>`, copy the path. **Make sure you get the public key file, ending in `.pub`, here, not the private file**.